 How to Minimize Your Tax Exposure In Retirement

 Tax season is here again!
 If you are recently retired or approaching retirement and haven’t budgeted for taxes, you could be in for a surprise.
 Many retirees assume their tax liability will go down after they leave the working world, but that’s not always the case.
-If you don’t prepare for taxes, you could find yourself with less disposable income than you had anticipated.
+If you don’t prepare for taxes, you could find yourself with less disposable income than you had anticipated, which makes tax planning a very important part of retirement planning.

 The good news is there are steps you can take today to help minimize your tax exposure in retirement.
 Below are three such steps.
 You also may want to consult with a financial professional to develop action steps that are aligned with your specific needs and goals.

 Convert to a Roth IRA